 GOES-R, the first satellite in the GOES-R series, launched into orbit on 18 November 2016, becoming GOES-16, and ultimately the operational GOES-East satellite on 18 December 2017.
 The second satellite in the GOES-R series, GOES-S, launched on 01 March 2018, becoming GOES-17, and finally the operational GOES-West satellite on 12 February 2019.
-GOES-T and GOES-U will launch in the early-to-mid 2020s, to round out the series.
+GOES-T Launched in March 2022, becoming GOES-18, and was transitioned to be the operational GOES-West satellite in January 2023.
+GOES-U is expected to launch in Spring 2024, to round out the series.
 The ABI and GLM instruments will have similar capabilities across all four of the GOES-R series satellites.

 For detailed information on GOES-R see the GOES-R Program Office homepage at http://www.goes-r.gov/